miguemiguemigue/Neural-Style-Blender/README.md

 ## Introduction

-This project is based on the paper ["A Neural Algorithm of Artistic Style"](https://arxiv.org/abs/1508.06576).
-This paper propose an approach to artistic style transfer, where the style of one image can be applied to the content of another using neural networks.
+I built this based on the paper ["A Neural Algorithm of Artistic Style"](https://arxiv.org/abs/1508.06576).
+It proposes an approach to artistic style transfer, where the style of one image can be applied to the content of another using neural networks.

 ## Models and Features